algorithmic-econ/multiobjective-lp/documentation/docs/meeting-notes.md

 # Notes

+### 15/11/2024
+- [ ] End of November
+  - Full experiment and analyzer runners
+  - MES solver in cpp

 ### 24/10/2024
 - [ ] Don't divide voters by district (one voter in citywide + district)
 - [ ] Future Solvers